Moremar/tuto-MEAN-stack/README.txt

 The MEAN stack is a set of technologies that lets us build full web applications :
 M : MongoDB for data persistence
 E : ExpressJS (NodeJS server side framework)
+    It applies a succession of middlewares to incoming requests and send a response.
 A : Angular for the front-end
 N : NodeJS for the backend